From installation to task scheduler - step by step instruction

 Click OK button.

-Close the application and run the Command Line.
-Click Right or Left Mouse Button on the Menu Start and select Run menu.
-Also shortcut Win+R will work.
+Close the application and open the Command Line.
+Right-click the Start Menu and select Run (or use the Win+R shortcut).

-Put cmd value in Open field and click OK button.
+Type cmd in the Open field and click OK.

-To run application with previously exported rules put command and press Enter.
+To run the application with the previously exported rules, enter the following command and press Enter.

 "c:\Program Files (x86)\MSH Delete Files Older Than\MSHSoftware.DeleteFilesOlderThan.exe" -f c:\test\settings.xml -o c:\test

-You could edit this file ie. with Notepad to see what was done with sample.txt file.
+You can open this file, e.g., with Notepad, to see what was done with the sample.txt file.

 Run the Rule from Task Scheduler

-If you already invoke application from Command Line go to Recycle Bin and restore sample.txt file.
+If you already ran the application from the Command Line, go to the Recycle Bin and restore the sample.txt file.

-Run Task Scheduler by Windows Search or taskschd.cmd from Command Line.
+Run Task Scheduler via Windows Search or by running taskschd.msc from the Command Line.

-Click Action menu and select Create Basic Task menu.
+Click the Action menu and select Create Basic Task.

-Select when to start removing files, for our example select On time option, click Next button.
+Select when to start removing files.
+For this example, select One time and click Next.

-Choose date and time 5 minutes forward, click Next button.
+Set the date and time 5 minutes ahead and click Next.

 Select Start a program option and click Next button.